-- 1. Developing the EEO policy statement and a written EEOP: - 2.
-Assisting management in collecting and analyzing employment data, identifying problem areas, setting goals and timetables, and developing programs to achieve goals; - 3.
-Designing, implementing, and monitoring internal audit and reporting systems to measure program effectiveness and to determine where progress has been made and where further action is needed; - 4.
-Reviewing GBT's nondiscrimination plan with all managers and supervisors to ensure that the policy is understood and is followed in all personnel activities: - 5.
-In conjunction with human resources (GBT's EEO Director), periodically reviewing employment practices policies (e.g., hiring, promotions, training), complaint policies, grievance procedures, and union agreements; - 6.
-Reporting at least quarterly to the CEO/GM on each department's progress in relation to the agency's goals and on contractor and vendor compliance; - 7.
+- 1. Developing the EEO policy statement and a written EEOP: - Overseeing collecting and analyzing employment data, identifying problem areas, setting goals and timetables, and developing programs to achieve goals; - 3.
+Overseeing the designing, implementing, and monitoring internal audit and reporting systems to measure program effectiveness and to determine where progress has been made and where further action is needed; - 4.
+Reviewing GBT's nondiscrimination plan with all managers and supervisors to ensure that the policy is understood and is followed in all personnel activities; - In conjunction with human resources, periodically reviewing employment practices policies (e.g., hiring, promotions, training), complaint policies, grievance procedures, and union agreements; - 6.
+Reporting at least quarterly on each department's progress in relation to the agency's goals and on contractor and vendor compliance; - 7.
 Serving as liaison between the agency, Federal, state, county, and local governments, regulatory agencies, minority, women, disability organizations, and other community groups; - 8.
 Maintaining awareness of current EEO laws, and ensuring the laws affecting nondiscrimination are disseminated to responsible officials; - 9.
 Overseeing investigations into complaints of discrimination; - 10.
-Overseeing the provision of EEO training for employees and managers; - 11.
-In conjunction with human resources, advising employees and applicants of available training programs and professional development opportunities and the entrance requirements: - 12.
-Concurring in all hires and promotions ensuring compliance with GBT's EEOP; and - 13.
-Oversees postings of the EEO policy statement to ensure compliance information is posted and up-to-date.
+Ensuring the provision of EEO training for employees and managers; - In conjunction with human resources, advising employees and applicants of available training programs and professional development opportunities and the entrance requirements; - 12.
+Ensuring all hires and promotions ensuring compliance with GBT's EEOP; and - 13.
+Ensuring postings of the EEO policy statement to ensure compliance information is posted and up-to-date.